 Venue maps will be sent with your confirmation of enrolment email.
 The following list of venues may change and additional venues may be added.
 Please refer to the timetable published each term for information on venues.

 We deliver the courses at a variety of locations across South Eastern Sydney district including:

-Recovery & Wellbeing College & Keeping the Body in Mind Gym Wheelchair accessible 20/24 Belgrave Street, Kogarah 2217 (Entrance via Kensington Street)
+Recovery & Wellbeing College & Keeping the Body in Mind Gym Unit 2, Ground Floor, Kirk Place, 15 Kensington St, Kogarah 2217 Wheelchair accessible